So you are getting your first chicks! What do you need to know?

 4. Is there any followup?
 Can you contact the breeder with questions?
 This is not important for some people, and absolutely a deal breaker for others.

 You will need a box to pick up chicks, and a lid for anything over 2-3 weeks old.
+We provide a travel box when you pick up chicks at Green Grables.
 You need a heat source if they are under 4-8 weeks depending on the breed.
 Water, food, shavings for the brooder.
 Yes, and you need a brooder.
 We have a whole page on those, so click on the brooder page to see how to set it all up.

 Getting older chicks and want to integrate them into your present flock?
 Make sure they are old enough or they will get picked on (or killed).
 I have a very mellow flock who happily accepts chicks who are 3 months old.
 Younger than that causes issues.
 So I have a small coop inside the big coop where youngers can live parallel to the elders until they are all used to each other.
 Put out lots of interesting things (veggies, cement blocks, branches) to distract everyone while they integrate.